aang81a/my-it-support-portfolio/PROJECTS/09-remote-support-simulation/notes/remote-session-checklist.md

 ---

-## 5. After the Session
+### 5. After the Session

 - [ ] Document what was checked.
 - [ ] Document whether anything was changed.
+- [ ] Document why changes were made, if relevant.
 - [ ] Document the final result.
+- [ ] Define the final status: resolved, pending, follow-up required, or escalated.
+- [ ] Document only the information required for the support case.
-- [ ] Document whether escalation is required.
+- [ ] Add the correct ticket category or tag, if a ticketing system is used.
-- [ ] Remove or anonymise sensitive information before publishing screenshots or notes.
+- [ ] Do not keep passwords, session codes, temporary files, or unnecessary sensitive user information after the session.

+---

+## Security and Privacy Check

+- [ ] User consent was confirmed before remote access.
+- [ ] No passwords were requested or stored.
+- [ ] No session codes were kept after the session.
+- [ ] No unnecessary sensitive user information was documented.
+- [ ] Remote session was closed after support was completed.